Council Tax privacy notice

 - To do the things that the law says we have to do

 - To prevent and detect crime

-- Other council departments for the assessment of tax, the prevention of crime, to do the things the law says we have to and on the basis of the provisions contained within the Digital Economy Act 2017.
+- Other council departments for the assessment of tax, the prevention of crime and to do the things the law says we have to

 - Enforcement Agencies for the collection of tax and other monies owing to the council